NTULINUX/clfs-arm64/README.md

 Q: What's the point of this?
 Can't I just read into CLFS?

 A: Absolutely!
 CLFS is a great starting point to learn how to build embedded Linux systems from scratch.
 Say you want to automate the build process, easily add packages to your image, or be able to create a new root filesystem image on the fly, without having to go through all of the CLFS documentation again and do everything by hand.
-Barf gives you the speed and simplicity of CLFS, without all the reading.
+As of this writing, there is actually no documentation for CLFS on the ARM64 architecture.
+While I hate to brag, Barf is your best bet.

 Q: Does Barf use SystemD?

 A: No, Barf does not build, use, or even download any of SystemD, nor any packages that depend on it.
 Any pull requests or suggestions about adding it will be denied.
 SystemD is evil and must be avoided.
-Barf uses OpenRC and Eudev; a fork of udev that actually has SystemD stripped from it's code base.
+Barf uses OpenRC and eudev; a fork of udev that actually has SystemD stripped from it's code base.
 You can view the source code of eudev and it's lack of backdoors here: https://github.com/gentoo/eudev

 Q: Is Barf associated with the NSA at all?